AyuGram/AyuGramDocs/android/notifications.md

 >
 > Tho it's worth to mention that these builds may work or not, depending on your ROM and installed GApps/MicroG.
 > Check if this build works fine for you, and if it's not - revert to the original version.
 >
+> In my personal experience, it works even better on devices with MicroG.
+>
+> Some users say that on devices with MIUI `.web` version works bettter.
+>
 > And well, they may contain more bugs than the original version.